stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/expose-metrics/expose-metrics.md

    You can run queries across the namespace easily with `promql`, a query language for Prometheus.
 Run a `promql` query to get some info about the memory consumed by the pods in your `<your-namespace>` namespace/project.

 1. Go to Developer > Observe > Metrics.
 Select `Custom query` and paste the below query.
 Make sure to replace `your-namespace` before running it.
-Press Enter, and see the metrices for your application specifically.
+Press Enter, and see the metrics for your application specifically.

     ```bash
     sum(container_memory_working_set_bytes{container!='',namespace='<your-namespace'}) by (pod)